ACM Awards 2019 Red Carpet Fashion: See Every Look as the Stars Arrive

 REX/Shutterstock

 Can you feel the love?
 The newly engaged couple has a whole lot of fun posing for photographers in their fashionable outfits.
+Carly is wearing Jason Grech and jewels by Dionea Orcini.

 ROBYN BECK/AFP/Getty Images